Additional Resource Links:

 Scan (do not photograph) a page from the magazine you are using.
 Pick a page that includes an article so that it will contain main body text as well as headings, sub headings, folio, captions and any other category or grouping of text that is a part of the “House Style”.

 Pay close attention to where new articles begin in your magazine, on the right hand side or on the left, or occasionally either one.
 The traditional design approach is for all new articles or stories to always begin on a right-hand page but more recently many magazines are not following this tradition and instead starting new articles on the left.
 InDesign sets up new multi-page documents according to tradition, meaning that the first page is a single one and on the right.
 So, if your magazine house style is to begin on the left, your first page in inDesign will be blank, and you will instead begin your layout on InDesign page 2 and 3 with page 4 being a single page.
-(As an option, you may choose to also create an advertisement design for page 4).
+(As an option, or extension of the assignment, you may choose to also create an advertisement design for page 4).

 In addition, some magazines have a section, usually in the front, called “Production Notes”.
 In this section you will find the names of the typefaces used in the magazine.
 (All magazines do not necessarily provide this section.)
+Production notes, if available may help you figure out the typeface, etc. that was used originally.

 Repeat this same procedure for all of the various categories or groups of text that you magazine uses in its House Style. (folio info, headings, subheadings, captions, etc.).
 Create Paragraph Styles for each of them.

-Apply these paragraph styles to your article (the story you have written or found from another source).
+Create additional paragraph styles for headings, subheadings, pull quotes, captions, etc. Apply these paragraph styles to your article (the story you have written or found from another source).

 - Include at least one image from an artwork created by you (Photoshop or Illustrator file)